PulsateHQ/pulsate-ios-sdk/README.md

 If all other approaches fail, the most reliable solution is to manually download both dependencies:

 1. Download the PULPulsate.xcframework from this repository
-2. Add it directly to your project (drag & drop)
+2. Add it directly to your project (drag & drop into Xcode)
 3. Add SDWebImage via Swift Package Manager separately
-4. In your code:
+4. Import both in your code:
    ```swift
    import PULPulsate
    import SDWebImage